paymentsds/mpesa-js-sdk/README.md

 1. [License](#license)

 ## Features <a name="features"></a>
-- Make C2B transaction
+- Receive money from a mobile account to a business account (C2B)
-- Make B2C transaction
+- Send money from a business account to a mobile account (B2C)
-- Make B2B transaction
+- Send money from a business account to a another business account (B2B)
-- Revert a transaction
+- Revert a transaction (Reversal)
-- Query transaction status
+- Query the status of a transaction (Query transaction status)

 ## Requirements <a name="requirements"></a>